cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

   - ```Console.WriteLine(false);```

 **Why emphasize data types?**
-Data types play a central role in C#.
-In fact, the emphasis on data types is one of the key distinguishing features of C# compared to other languages like Python and JavaScript.
+- Data types play a central role in C#.
+In fact, the emphasis on data types is one of the key distinguishing features of C# compared to other languages like **Python** and **JavaScript**.
 The designers of C# believed they can help developers avoid common software bugs by enforcing data types.